RedPitaya/Documentation/appsFeatures/remoteControl/examples_top.rst

 Examples
 =========

-In the list below you will find examples of remote control and C algorithms.
+In the list below, you will find examples of how to control Red Pitaya remotely through SCPI commands, as well as with onboard C and Python API commands.
+JupyterLab also falls into the second category.
 These examples cover all basic Red Pitaya functionalities, such as:

 - signal generation
 - signal acquisition